And I'd say the media can barely keep its pants up.

 I'm only 15.

-Well, that's that's that's um actually actually good.
+Well, that's actually good.

-That's always you know, uh you are an exception to the rule, and God bless you.
+You are an exception to the rule, and God bless you.

 I mean, it's been horrible.

-They can't even grow things, they can't even get a profit.
+They can't even get a profit.

-I think you probably there aren't too many 15-year-olds that would read it and stick with it, but you probably could.
+I think you probably, there aren't too many 15-year-olds that would read it and stick with it, but you probably could.

 It's called the flight of the eagle, if you're interested.

-But the point I wanted to make to you was that uh I asked him, because most people, Eli, most people's historical perspective begins with the day they were born, and they put everything that's happening uh in that universe.
+But the point I wanted to make to you was that I asked him, because most people, Eli, most people's historical perspective begins with the day they were born, and they put everything that's happening in that universe.

-For example, every generation, Eli thinks that it's in the last days.
+For example, every generation, Eli, thinks that it's in the last days.

 Every generation thinks that what's going wrong is worse than it's ever gone wrong ever.